UCC-Organism/uccorg-backend/README.md

 ## current tasks

 - random events
+  - random event emission - background and restore other events
+  - generate random events
+  - random-hash-evenly-distributed
+  - √sample random configuration passed into the system
-  - prefix for events from schedule + isScheduled
+  - √prefix for events from schedule + isScheduled
   - √refactor next to be a function

 ## Release Log